Ross 128 b: Host star

+In 2018, astronomers, based on near-infrared, high-resolution spectra (APOGEE Spectra), determined the chemical abundances of several elements (C, O, Mg, Al, K, Ca, Ti, and Fe) present in Ross 128, finding that the star has near solar metallicity.

 Orbit

 Ross 128 b is a closely orbiting planet, with a year (orbital period) lasting about 9.9 days.
 Its semi-major axis is 0.0496 AU.
 According to some models of the planet's orbit, its orbit is quite circular, with an eccentricity of around 0.03, but also with a large error range as well.
 However, if all the orbital models are brought together then the eccentricity is higher at about 0.116, and again this is subject to a large error range.
 Compared to the Earth's average distance from the Sun of 149 million km, Ross 128 b orbits 20 times closer.
 At that close distance from its host star, the planet is most likely tidally locked, meaning that one side of the planet would have eternal daylight and the other would be in darkness.

+A 2024 study of the radial velocity data found an eccentricity of about 0.21 for Ross 128 b, higher than previous estimates and similar to that of Mercury.
+Given the planet's orbit near the inner edge of the habitable zone, such a high eccentricity would significantly decrease its potential for habitability.

 Habitability

+Stellar flux properties

 Ross 128 b is not confirmed to be orbiting exactly within the habitable zone.
 It appears to reside within the inner edge, as it receives approximately 38% more sunlight than Earth.
 The habitable zone is defined as the region around a star where temperatures are just right for a planet with a thick enough atmosphere to support liquid water, a key ingredient in the development of life as we know it.
 With its moderately high stellar flux, Ross 128 b is likely more prone to water loss, mainly on the side directly facing the star.
 However, an Earth-like atmosphere, assuming one exists, would be able to distribute the energy received from the star around the planet and allow more areas to potentially hold liquid water.
 In addition, study author Xavier Bonfils noted the possibility of significant cloud cover on the star-facing side, which would block out much incoming stellar energy and help keep the planet cool.